hobbit19/Uniswap-trading-client/README.md

 <br> </br>
 <H2>Getting started</H2>

-1. Download the files from this git-repository.
+1. Download the files from this git-repository and add them to a map.

-2. Install the modules needed for the trader using pip.
+2. Install the libraries needed for the trader using pip.

 <pre>pip install -r requirements.txt</pre>